robertbauernfeind/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 | storage.cpp                | User settings that require long-term storage                           |
 | telemetry.cpp              | Telemetry data                                                         |
 | ui.cpp                     | Support for custom user interfaces                                     |

+Note:

+- Exceptionally, `hidCommon.cpp` includes common code related to BLE connectivity.
+  This breaks the principle of single responsibility but is required to factorize code.

 ## Approach to dependency injection